 Homemade Eggnog Recipe

-Eggnog has been around a loooong time.
-The etymology traces back to medieval times: where the nog part of eggnog may from the word noggin, a Middle English term for a small, carved wooden mug used to serve alcohol.
+Eggnog has been around for a long time.
+The etymology traces back to medieval times: where the nog part of eggnog may be from the word noggin, a Middle English term for a small, carved wooden mug used to serve alcohol.

-The Farmer’s Almanac lists George Washington’s Eggnog Recipe (which would have me on the floor but quick!)
+The Farmer’s Almanac lists George Washington’s Eggnog Recipe.

 “One quart cream, one quart milk, one dozen tablespoons sugar, one pint brandy, 1/2 pint rye whiskey, 1/2 pint Jamaica rum, 1/4 pint sherry—mix liquor first, then separate yolks and whites of eggs, add sugar to beaten yolks, mix well.
 Add milk and cream, slowly beating.
 Beat whites of eggs until stiff and fold slowly into mixture.
 Let set in cool place for several days.
 Taste frequently.”